carbon-language/carbon-lang/docs/design/generics/goals.md

 By default, we expect the implementation strategy to be controlled by the compiler, and not semantically visible to the user.
 For example, the compiler might use the static strategy for release builds and the dynamic strategy for development.
-Or it might choose between them on a more granular level (maybe some specific specializations are needed for performance, but others would just be code bloat) based on code analysis or profiling.
+Or it might choose between them on a more granular level based on code analysis or profiling--maybe some specific specializations are needed for performance, but others would just be code bloat.

 In addition, the user may opt in to using the dynamic strategy in specific cases.
 This could be just to control binary size in cases the user knows are not